nhgritctran/PheTK/README.md

 for PheWAS of a 200,000+ cohort and 18 covariates.

-Since every platform and every study is different, users could try different available machine configurations to achieve optimal performace and cost effectiveness.
+Since every platform and every study is different, users could try different available machine configurations to achieve optimal performance and cost-effectiveness.

 ## 3. 1-MINUTE PHEWAS DEMO